 How to Prepare Yourself for the Everest Base Camp Trek

-To make your trip to Everest Base Camp a more enjoyable experience, it is important to prepare yourself physically and mentally.
-The trek to EBC is a challenging one, and you will be hiking for up to 12 days up and downhill on an uneven trail with a 5-6 kilo daypack.
+To make your EBC hike a more enjoyable experience, it is important to prepare yourself physically and mentally.
+The Mount Everest base camp trek is a challenging one, and you will be hiking for up to 12 days up and downhill on an uneven trail with a 5-6 kilo daypack.
 It is therefore important to start building your strength and endurance a few months before the trip.

 Regular exercise, including hiking with some load, can help strengthen your muscles and prepare your lungs for the lower oxygen levels at higher altitudes.
 You should also focus on building your cardiovascular fitness by doing activities such as running, swimming, or cycling.